2023 MED QSR WEB SITE INDEX

 Source: OME (2021), Mediterranean Energy Perspectives to 2050, edition 2021.

-120. Shares of coal and oil in the total primary energy demand had a downward trend over the past three decades, with a particularly pronounced decrease for oil (accounting for about half the energy demand in 1990, going down to around one third in 2020); shares of nuclear sources and hydro energy were relatively stable (Table 6).
+119. Shares of coal and oil in the total primary energy demand had a downward trend over the past three decades, with a particularly pronounced decrease for oil (accounting for about half the energy demand in 1990, going down to around one third in 2020); shares of nuclear sources and hydro energy were relatively stable (Table 7).
 Major changes in the primary energy mix were seen for gas (doubling of the share in 2020 compared to 1990) and renewables (increase of 2.4 times between 1990 and 2020).
 Demand for renewables proved resilient to the effects of COVID-19 crisis, with a recorded increase of around 18% in 2020 (compared to 2018).

-121. There are marked differences in the primary energy consumption across the Mediterranean, with the South Mediterranean countries currently accounting for 40% of the region’s total, while per capita energy demand in the South is less than half that in the North.
+120. There are marked differences in the primary energy consumption across the Mediterranean, with the South Mediterranean countries currently accounting for 40% of the region’s total, while per capita energy demand in the South is less than half that in the North.
 Disparities are also pronounced as regards energy transition.
-Despite recent investments, some eastern and southern rim countries lag behind the Northern Mediterranean in energy mix diversification, energy efficiency improvements and in increasing the share of renewable energies (MedECC, 2020).
+Despite recent investments, some eastern and southern rim countries lag behind the Northern Mediterranean in energy mix diversification, energy efficiency improvements and in increasing the share of renewable energies (MedECC 2020).

 Renewables

-123. Biomass and waste had a dominant share (59.3%) in the structure of renewables in 2020, followed by geothermal (14.6%), wind (14.4%) and solar (11.5%); the share of tide, wave and ocean energy was below 1%.
-Photovoltaics were the main contributor to solar energy demand in 2020, accounting for 6% of the total, followed by solar heating and cooling (25%) and concentrated solar power (16.3%).
-The fastest growing renewables are wind and solar: demand for wind energy reached 16.36 Mtoe in 2020 while it was non-existent in 1990; demand for solar energy increased from 0.54 Mtoe in 1990 to 13.11 Mtoe in 2020 (data from OME, 2021).
+122. Biomass and waste had a dominant share (59.3%) in the structure of renewables in 2020, followed by geothermal (14.6%), wind (14.4%) and solar (11.5%); the share of tide, wave and ocean energy was below 1%.
+Photovoltaics were the main contributor to solar energy demand in 2020, accounting for 58.6% of the total, followed by solar heating and cooling (25%) and concentrated solar power (16.3%).
+The fastest growing renewables are wind and solar: demand for wind energy reached 16.36 Mtoe in 2020 while it was non-existent in 1990; demand for solar energy increased from 0.54 Mtoe in 1990 to 13.11 Mtoe in 2020 (OME 2021).

-125. While supporting energy decarbonization, the expansion of marine energy production may lead to significant environmental impacts, many of which are not yet sufficiently studied: adverse impacts on bird behaviour, abundance and survival, especially if offshore wind farms are located on major migratory routes; impacts on behaviour and abundance of marine mammals including through noise; increased marine traffic to service the infrastructure; impacts on ecosystem structure, functions and processes; but also including potential positive impacts on biodiversity through the artificial reef effect of marine infrastructure.
-While knowledge gaps persist, marine renewables may hinder the achievement of good environmental status for biodiversity or seafloor integrity (Galparsoro et al., 2022).
+124. While supporting energy decarbonization, the expansion of marine energy production may lead to significant environmental impacts, many of which are not yet sufficiently studied: adverse impacts on bird behaviour, abundance and survival, especially if offshore wind farms are located on major migratory routes; impacts on behaviour and abundance of marine mammals including through noise; increased marine traffic to service the infrastructure; impacts on ecosystem structure, functions and processes; but also including potential positive impacts on biodiversity through the artificial reef effect of marine infrastructure.
+While knowledge gaps persist, marine renewables may hinder the achievement of good environmental status for biodiversity or seafloor integrity (Galparsoro et al. 2022).

 Fossil fuels

-126. Although shares of fossil fuels in the total primary energy are slowly declining, demand for oil and gas continued to rise in absolute numbers and the reliance on these energy sources is still very high across the Coal, oil, and gas accounted for three quarters of the region’s primary energy demand in 2020.
+125. Although shares of fossil fuels in the total primary energy are slowly declining, demand for oil and gas continued to rise in absolute numbers and the reliance on these energy sources is still very high across the Mediterranean.
+Coal, oil, and gas accounted for three quarters of the region’s primary energy demand in 2020.

-129. Between 1990 and 2018, total production of fossil fuels in the Mediterranean increased by 3% (from 349 to 378 Mtoe), whereas oil and coal production shrank and gas production more than doubled.
+128. Between 1990 and 2018, total production of fossil fuels in the Mediterranean increased by 8.3% (from 349 to 378 Mtoe), whereas oil and coal production shrank and gas production more than doubled.

 29, 30